abhinav-m/mishrants-gatsby-netlify/src/content/posts/2021-04-18-iterator-pattern-or-how-to-build-a-wall-one-brick-at-a-time.md

 **Michael Jordan** , in the popular documentary "The Last Dance" by Netflix , says something that would feel uncomfortably familiar to most of us, yet we don't seem to follow it.

 > **Why** would I worry about a shot that I haven't taken yet?
+>
+>

 **Seneca,** the great roman stoic philosopher also had a quote about worrying about the future:

-> He **suffers more** than necessary,**who suffers before** it is necessary” — Seneca
+> He **suffers more** than necessary ,**who suffers before** it is necessary” — Seneca

+Will Smith, the successful Hollywood actor has a very famous interview on YouTube where he explains his philosophy about his work:

+> You don't set out to **build a wall**.
+You **don't say I'm going to build the biggest, baddest, greatest wall** that's ever been built.
+You don't start there.
+You **say I'm gonna lay this brick as perfectly as a brick can be laid** and you do that **every single day**, **and soon you have a wall.**

 A few weeks ago, I was reading about the popular design pattern used in programming languages ubiquitously known as the [iterator pattern](https://en.wikipedia.org/wiki/Iterator_pattern) which struck me as philosophical in nature.

 The design pattern, itself is quite simple:

-Here's an example of the pattern using Javascript and [Symbols](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Symbol) .
+Here's an example of the pattern using JavaScript and [Symbols](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Symbol) .

 ```javascript
 function range(start, end) {